tanabe1478/YoutubePublishPlugin/README.md

 import YoutubePublishPlugin
 ```

-For more information on how to use the Swift Package Manager, check out[its official documentation](https://github.com/apple/swift-package-manager/tree/master/Documentation).
+For more information on how to use the Swift Package Manager, check out [its official documentation](https://github.com/apple/swift-package-manager/tree/master/Documentation).

 ## Usage